College of Education and Human Sciences

 Jon Pedersen, PhD—Dean

-Adrienne Sanogo, PhD—Associate Dean for Academic Programs and Student Services
+Adrienne Sanogo, PhD—Associate Dean for Academic Affairs

 Campus Address and Phone: